- Who We Are

-Gaian Way: The philosophical (religious) path that recognizes Gaia as a living holobiont, made up of countless organisms, a being that we are part of, that gives us our purpose, and that we are utterly dependent on for our survival.
+Gaian Way: The philosophical path that recognizes Gaia as a living holobiont, made up of countless organisms, a being that we are part of, and that gives us our purpose, and that we are utterly dependent on for our survival.

-Gaianism: The set of beliefs and practices (such as meditations and fasting) that have stemmed from this philosophical path.
+Gaianism: The set of religious beliefs and practices (such as meditations and fasting) that have stemmed from this philosophical path.